This RFC describe how errors are rendered by CaliOpen API.

 Errors must feet to multiple situations:

-Errors MUST be rendered in the required content-type, generally json
+Errors MUST be rendered in the required content-type, generally json.

 {